Google shares rise after online ad sales drive revenue higher

 The contribution of ad revenue from video platform YouTube "continues to grow at a strong rate year-over year," he added.
 Brands are embracing YouTube's TrueView service, where advertisers pay only when users opt not to skip an ad, he said.

-The company, under increasing competition for mobile ad dollars from rivals such as Facebook Inc, tweaked its algorithm for mobile searches on Tuesday to favor sites that look good on smartphone screens. (bit.ly/1yMzbno)
+The company, under increasing competition for mobile ad dollars from rivals such as Facebook Inc (FB.O), tweaked its algorithm for mobile searches on Tuesday to favour sites that look good on smartphone screens.

 Net income rose to $3.59 billion, or $5.20 per share, from $3.45 billion, or $5.04 per share.